Sorry, you need to enable JavaScript to visit this website.

 All questions are linked to the syllabus to ensure that all of the examination questions are relevant to the rank of sergeant or inspector.

-The questions are quality assured by the College of Policing’s legal services unit and by independent legal experts, who check the legal accuracy of all of the questions.
+The questions are quality assured by the College of Policing’s legal services unit and by independent legal experts, who check the legal accuracy of the questions.
 All questions undergo this quality assurance process to ensure that the examination is up to date and legally accurate.

 Questions removed from marking